By: Posted on Published:

-How to get rid of cradle cap was not on my list of to do’s to blog about until my daughter had a freak out moment while holding our baby, Zeke.
+Looking for the best way to get rid of cradle cap?
+This was not on my list of to do’s to blog about until my daughter had a freak out moment while holding our baby, Zeke.
 She thought something was seriously wrong with him when noticing the yellow scales on his head.

 Okay digital moms, if you are a new mom wanting to know – what is cradle cap?
-On Babble I give all the details as to what it is, here I’m going to how you to treat cradle cap.
+Here is what I am going to how you to treat cradle cap.
 Just know this is perfectly normal.
 It’s not harmful to your baby, it’s just well UGLY.

-Here is a video showing you exactly how to treat cradle cap and get rid of it for good (or at least a few weeks).
+Here is a video showing you exactly how to get rid of baby cradle cap and get rid of it for good (or at least a few weeks).

 Supplies for Cradle Cap Removal

-- Baby oil (some use olive oil, I prefer the smell of baby oil)
+- Baby oil (you can also use coconut oil or olive oil, I prefer the smell of baby oil)

 - Soft toothbrush

 Treating Cradle Cap

 - Use the washcloth and baby oil to saturate babys head (not too much, just enough to thoroughly cover watch out for the eyes).